 In a supplemental interview with authorities, Smollett confirmed media reports that one of the attackers also shouted, "This is MAGA country," a reference to President Donald Trump's "Make America Great Again" campaign slogan.

-The day after the incident, police released surveillance images that showed two silhouetted individuals walking down a sidewalk, and police said they were wanted for questioning.
+The day after last month's incident, police released surveillance images showing two silhouetted individuals walking down a sidewalk, and police said they were wanted for questioning.

-Smollett gave his first detailed account of what he says was a hate crime against him, and the aftermath, in an interview with ABC's "Good Morning America" that aired Thursday.
+Smollett gave his first detailed account last week of what he says was a hate crime against him, and the aftermath, in an interview with ABC's "Good Morning America."

 "It feels like if I had said it was a Muslim or a Mexican or someone black I feel like the doubters would have supported me a lot much more," Smollett said.
 "And that says a lot about the place where we are as a country right now."

-Smollett stated that one of the attackers shouted "this is MAGA country" before punching him in the face.
-But he refuted reports that said he told police the attackers wore "Make America Great Again" hats.
+Smollett said that one of the attackers shouted, "This is MAGA country," before punching him in the face.
+But he denied reports that said he told police the attackers wore "Make America Great Again" hats.

-"I never said that," he told ABC's Robin Roberts.
+"I never said that," he told ABC's Robin Roberts in an interview that aired February 14.
 "I didn't need to add anything like that.
 They called me a f****t, they called me a n****r.
 There's no which way you cut it.
 I don't need some MAGA hat as the cherry on some racist sundae."

 Correction: This story and headline have been updated to clarify that Smollett has not been officially charged.
 Also, the story has been updated to correct the last name of Anne Kavanagh.